State Breastfeeding Coalitions

 The Western Region includes: Alaska, Washington, Idaho, Oregon, California, Arizona, Nevada, Hawaii, CNMI, American Samoa and Guam.

-Amelia Psmythe, Director of the BCO, is the elected West Region Representative to the United States Breastfeeding Committee.
+BCO Executive Director, Marion Rice is the elected West Region Representative to the United States Breastfeeding Committee.

 United States Breastfeeding Committee (USBC)